|BRITISH COLUMBIA ARTISTS|

 He illustrated the Honor Roll of the Vancouver School Board published in The Gold Stripe, Volume One, Christmas 1918.

-Scott exhibited in the 1920 Annual Exhibition of the B.C.
-Society of Fine Arts, held at the Vancouver School Board offices on Hamilton Street.
-The same year he was appointed to the Organizing Committee of the B.C.
+In 1920 Scott was appointed to the Organizing Committee of the B.C.
 Art League, the group formed to promote the creation of an art gallery and art school in British Columbia.

 In 1924 Scott joined W.P.
 Weston and S.P.
 Judge in writing the textbook "Drawing & Design - A Teacher's Manual", subtitled as "Manual of Drawing and Design for Elementary and High Schools".
 This was an authorized text for the Department of Education in British Columbia.
 At this time Scott was still Supervisor of Art for the Vancouver School Board.